fieldtrip/website/example/preproc/trialdef_emg.md

     - /example/trialdef_emg/
 ---

-# Detect the muscle activity in an EMG channel and use that as trial definition

 This page describes a FieldTrip trial function that detects muscle activity in an EMG channel and that defines variable length trials from the EMG onset up to the EMG offset.